The most expensive wine collections that have gone under the hammer

 American billionaire businessman and political activist William Koch is one of the top wine collectors with an enviable display of some of the best vintages.
 When Sotheby’s sold portions of his cellar, the sale exhibited a stellar wine list with some of the greatest wines going into seven figures.

-However, surpassing these figures, the consignment fetched a whopping USD 21.9 million (INR 182 crore approx.).
+However, surpassing these figures, the consignment fetched a whopping USD 21.9 million.
 According to WineSpectator, “The sale total was one of the highest ever achieved by a wine auction.”

 Anonymous: Wine collection of 17,000 bottles